Asymptotic Theory of Dependent Bayesian Multiple Testing Procedures Under Possible Model Misspecification: Illustration of consistency of in time-varying covariate selection in autoregressive process

 \item $\underset{t\geq 1}{\sup}~|\bz_t^\prime\bbeta_0|<C$, for some $C>0$.

 \item $\thetao$ is an interior point of $\bTheta$.

 \end{enumerate}

 With these model assumptions, we have to verify the seven assumptions in Section \ref{subsec:assumptions_shalizi} in order to show consistency.
 Theorem \ref{th:shalizi} essentially tells that under certain model and prior assumptions, the posterior distribution asymptotically concentrates around the true data generating process.
-In this problem, we need to show that the posterior distribution concentrate around $\thetao$.
+In this problem, we need to show that the posterior distribution concentrates around $\thetao$.

 An important concept related to the posterior convergence theory is the asymptotic equipartition property, which needs to hold for this model.
-Conditions \ref{shalizi1}-\ref{s3} ensure that. \ref{s4} fortifies that the class of postulated models are not completely orthogonal to the true data generating process.
-The sequence of sets $\{\mathcal G_n\}_{n=1}^\infty$ in condition \ref{s5} is analogous to the method of sieves \ctp{geman1982} which ensures that the behaviour of the posterior distribution on the full parameter space is dominated by its behaviour on the sieves. \ref{s6} together with \ref{s5} make sure that, the prior probability mass outside the sieve is exponentially small with the decay rate large enough; so that the posterior probability mass outside it also goes to zero.
-Using the analogy to the sieve again, the meaning of the assumption is that the convergence of the log-likelihood ratio is sufficiently fast, and at least eventually the convergence is almost uniform.
+This is ensured by conditions \ref{shalizi1}-\ref{s3}. \ref{s4} fortifies that the class of postulated models are not completely orthogonal to the true data generating process.
+The sequence of sets $\{\mathcal G_n\}_{n=1}^\infty$ in condition \ref{s5} is analogous to the method of sieves \ctp{geman1982} which ensures that the behaviour of the posterior distribution on the full parameter space is dominated by its behaviour on the sieves. \ref{s6}, together with \ref{s5}, make sure that the prior probability mass outside the sieve is exponentially small with the decay rate large enough so that the posterior probability mass outside it also goes to zero.
+Using the analogy to the sieve again, the interpretation of the assumption is that the convergence of the log-likelihood ratio is sufficiently fast and eventually the convergence is uniform, almost surely.

-We now verify the conditions to show strong asymptotic consistency of Bayesian multiple testing methods for the aforementioned model.
-All the following results of this section are with respect to the true data-generating process $P$ of \eqref{eq:true_ar1}.
+To show that Bayesian multiple testing methods are consistent for model \eqref{eq:true_ar1}, we need to verify the conditions in Section \ref{subsec:assumptions_shalizi}.
+These are shown in Section \ref{subsec:A2} which leads to the following theorem.